blackstream-x/python-svn2git/README.md

                         Rebase the specified branch
 ```

-## push_all.py
+## push_all.py: Push a local Git repository to a hosted one

 The **push_all.py*** script can be used to push a local git repository to
 a hosted (empty) remote repository as described in
 <https://docs.gitlab.com/ee/user/project/import/svn.html#cut-over-migration-with-svn2git>
-(basically wrapping the commands in the las code block there).
+(basically wrapping the commands in the last code block there).

-It features a `--batch-size` option enabling incremental pushes for the case
+If you get a message reading

+`fatal: pack exceeds maximum allowed size`

-there are pack size limits configured in the remote repository.
+when running this script, then there are pack size limits configured
+on the remote side.

+In that case, you should try the `--batch-size` option
+with a value of 500 or 1000.
+This will enable incremental pushes of (maximum) this number of commits,
+and reduce the batch size dynamically if required, thus dramatically improving
+the chance to get your local repository pushed completely.

 The usage message produced by `push_all.py --help` is: